slyyyle/Audio-Benchmarking-Graduate-Thesis/README.md

 **Unused Models** - Folder - Network solutions not used in final experiment (Wave2Vec, VGG16, Scratch PyTorch, Scratch Tensorflow)

 ### Data:
-Contains metadata for the UrbanSound8k dataset
-**Note:** Due to the size of the audio dataset, only the metadata is included.
+Metadata for the UrbanSound8k dataset.
+Due to the size of the audio dataset, only the metadata is included.
 The full dataset can be found here: https://urbansounddataset.weebly.com/urbansound8k.html

 ### Experimental Results:
-Contains trained models (1 per fold) and train/test performance reports for each benchmarked image representation (Cochleagram, Approximate Gammatone, Linear Gammachirp, Logarithmic Gammachirp) and CNN architecture (EfficientNet, ResNet50, SqueezeNet)
+Trained models (1 per fold) and train/test performance reports for each benchmarked image representation (Cochleagram, Approximate Gammatone, Linear Gammachirp, Logarithmic Gammachirp) and CNN architecture (EfficientNet, ResNet50, SqueezeNet)

 ### Final Whitepaper:
 Benchmarking Spectral Image Generation Schema and Pre-Trained Convolutional Neural Network Architectures for Audio Classification Tasks

 ### Final Presentation:
-Contains powerpoint presentation used in final thesis defense
+Powerpoint presentation used in final thesis defense